UCF/Today-Bootstrap/readme.markdown

-## Installation Requirements:
+## Installation

+### Required Plugins:
+* Ad-minister
+* Regenerate Thumbnails (recommended)
+* WP-Print

+### Required Installation Settings:
 * Settings > Permalinks: set Category base to 'section'; set Tag base to 'topic' (if not already set)
 * Update pages with old Blueprint markup to use Bootstrap markup
 * Settings > Discussion: Make sure Trackbacks/Pingbacks are DISABLED.

-## Installation Recommendations:
+### Installation Recommendations:
 * Regenerate thumbnails (new [photo_sets] thumbnail size has been created)
 * Update all post types to remove Pingback functionality.
 A lot of posts were originally created with the Pingback functionality turned on, and unfortunately they are still capable of receiving spam.
 Pingback functionality for posts/pages can be disabled through the WordPress interface in bulk; modify your default number of displayed posts in the Posts admin area, select all, then Bulk Edit the 'Pings' value to 'do not allow'. (http://wordpress.stackexchange.com/questions/84633/how-to-disable-wordpress-trackback)
 The primary issue with Pingbacks, though, is that media attachments allow them, and there isn't an option in the WordPress admin interface to disable them on existing attachments.
-To actually disable Pingbacks on every post type, a SQL statement will need to be run against the database directly: `UPDATE wp_posts SET ping_status="closed";`
+To actually disable Pingbacks on every post type, a SQL statement will need to be run against the database directly: `UPDATE wp_posts SET ping_status="closed";` (note: wp_posts will be named 'wp_SITEID_posts' on multisite installs.)

 ## Deployment